Scaphix/my_inventory_manager/README.md

     The Inventory class acts as a container and controller for all items.
-    It allows adding, displaying, updating, and deleting products, as well as saving and loading them (eventually from JSON or Google Sheets).
+    It allows adding, displaying, updating, and deleting products, as well as saving and loading them from Google Sheets.

     This separation of logic (Inventory vs. Item) makes the program easier to maintain and scale.

     Attributes:
         items (list): A list that stores all Item objects in the inventory.
+        worksheet: The Google Sheets worksheet object for data persistence.
     """
-    def __init__(self):
+    def __init__(self, worksheet):
+        self.worksheet = worksheet
         self.items = []
 ```

 The primary functions used on this application are:

 - `add_item()`
-  - Prompts user for item details (ID, name, quantity, price) and adds a new Item object to the inventory list.
+  - Prompts user for item details (ID, name, quantity, price), adds a new Item object to the inventory list, and saves it to Google Sheets.
 - `update_item()`
-  - Allows user to modify an existing item's name, quantity, and price by searching for it by ID.
+  - Allows user to modify an existing item's name, quantity, and price by searching for it by ID, then syncs changes to Google Sheets.
 - `delete_item(id)`
-  - Removes an item from the inventory by ID after user confirmation (y/n prompt).
+  - Removes an item from the inventory by ID after user confirmation (y/n prompt) and deletes it from Google Sheets.
 - `display_item()`
   - Displays all items in a formatted table sorted by ID, showing ID, name, quantity, and price.
 - `get_valid_int(prompt)`